 Press release issued by the Education Endowment Foundation (EEF)

-This analysis suggests that, broadly, the areas that children in both year groups found difficult were the same as those the 2019 cohort struggled with, such as making inferences from complex texts and fraction questions.
+To further support schools in their recovery efforts, today’s report also includes a detailed breakdown of the curriculum areas where pupils excelled or struggled.
+This builds on previous diagnostic guides for Year 1 and Year 2, produced for schools by NFER as part of this research.
+The analysis suggests that, broadly, the areas that children in both year groups found difficult were the same as those that previous cohorts struggled with pre-pandemic, such as making inferences from complex texts and multiplication and division questions.

 Professor Becky Francis, CEO of the Education Endowment Foundation, said:

-“Whilst these findings are concerning, each new piece of research can help us to better understand the scale of the challenge facing our teachers.
+“Whilst these findings are encouraging, it is clear that continued efforts are needed to support recovery.
+Each new piece of research can help us to better understand the scale of the challenge facing our teachers.

-“However, schools need ongoing access to resources which will allow them to perform at their best, and to ensure that pupils surpass “recovery” to achieve the full extent of their potential.”
+“However, schools need ongoing access to resources and capacity which will allow them to perform at their best, and to ensure that pupils surpass “recovery” and achieve the full extent of their potential.”